Zhang-Rick/ECE49022_Senior_Design/README.md

 #### Data read through file
 since the value of the decoded Black and white values are stored in SD card, it requires to read the file through SD card by FATFS.

+## Remaining problem
+The connection between NFC and main STM32F413ZH is not done

+The NFC module cannot write in a correct tag format so that the phone cannot read the information.

+*Due to the covid 19, we don't have time to finish this project, but we get a good grade(92.5/100).